Erika Moen, cuckolding, and the casualties of “Oh Joy Sex Toy”

 In Moen’s world, there are no boundaries.
 Anyone can say anything.
 Moen and Nolan’s cartoon avatars can gleefully watch strangers having sex or masturbating.
 Everything is fun, and nobody ever gets hurt, because sex is like a low-contact sport or a board game.
 Moen and Nolan, the self-appointed experts on any topic involving reproductive organs, are here to teach you everything you need to know.

 But maybe your knowledge goes deeper, to someplace that can’t be made cute and pink and cartoonish.
 Maybe you have experienced the indescribable torture of rape and abuse.
 Maybe you’re a person of color, constantly made into a sexual object, simultaneously hated and exoticized.
 Maybe you have a disability that prevents you from enjoying or even engaging in sexual activity.
 Maybe you’re trans and have an infinitely complex and conflicted relationship with sexuality and your body.
 Or perhaps a combination of these, or something else entirely — anything that Oh Joy Sex Toy must shy away from, for being too dark, too difficult, too ugly.

 That’s on you.
 Put it aside.
 Let happy white Erika and happy white Matthew guide you through their saccharine, sterile world, and don’t complain.

-If you enjoyed this article and want to show your appreciation with a dollar or two, you can make that happen here.
+If you enjoyed this article, please consider leaving me a tip here.
 Thank you so much for reading, sharing, and commenting!